acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 * **`remove()`**, a function which deactivates the pageMod

-Like all modules that interact with web content the page-mod uses content scripts to execute in the content process and defines a messaging API to communicate between the content scripts and the main add-on script.
-For more details see the tutorial on [interacting with web content](#guide/web-content).
+Like all modules that interact with web content, page-mod uses content scripts that execute in the content process and defines a messaging API to communicate between the content scripts and the main add-on script.
+For more details on content scripting see the tutorial on [interacting with web content](#guide/web-content).

 To create a pageMod the add-on developer supplies: